ariannasg/RomanNumeralsKata/README.md

 * [License](#license)

 ## Objectives
-Solving the Roman Numerals Kata using TDD with PHPUnit for training TDD principles.
+Solving the Roman Numerals Kata using TDD with PHPUnit for training PHP with TDD principles.

 ## Local setup
 Follow these instructions to get the project up and running for local development and testing purposes: